Streamflow data anomaly

 Introduction

-streamflow data in a hydrobasin, we will continue working on the csv file we get during our raster to plygon conversion step
+To get the anomaly of the MAX streamflow data in a hydrobasin, we will continue working on the csv file we get during our raster to plygon conversion step

 Goal